jamiemcstay/Project-1/README.md

 #### Footer

-The main purpose of the footer in this website was to provide links to social media, and a form for the user to subscribe to a newsletter:
+The main purpose of the footer in this website was to provide links to social media, and a form for users to subscribe to a newsletter:

-- Keep up to date with touring schedules,
+- Keep up to date with touring schedules
 - New releases
-- New developments that happen with the band.
+- New developments that happen with the band

 Within the form, I used a required attribute on the input elements to ensure the user enters a name and email address befor submitting their information.